HuanyuZhang/INSPECTRE/README.md

 Entropy estimators
 ================
+In this project, we implement our estimators for private estimation of entropy, including a private version of the plug-in estimator, and a privatized estimator based on the method of best-polynomial approximation.
-In this project, we compare the performance of our private entropy estimator with a number of non-private estimators, which include the plug-in estimator, the Miller-Madow Estimator, and the sample optimal polynomial approximation estimator from the paper [Minimax Rates of Entropy Estimation on Large Alphabets via Best Polynomial Approximation](http://ieeexplore.ieee.org/abstract/document/7444171/).
+We compare performance between these estimators and a number of non-private estimators, including the plug-in estimator, the Miller-Madow Estimator, and the sample optimal polynomial approximation estimator from the paper [Minimax Rates of Entropy Estimation on Large Alphabets via Best Polynomial Approximation](http://ieeexplore.ieee.org/abstract/document/7444171/).

-We provide implementation of our private entropy estimators, including the private plug-in estimator and the private poly estimator.
-For the other non-private estimators, we simply borrow the code from the project [entropy](https://github.com/Albuso0/entropy) from github, Please see their project website for more information.
+Some of our code (including most of the file ```entropy.py``` and the file ```coeffs.txt```) is based off of the non-private estimators from the project [entropy](https://github.com/Albuso0/entropy) by [Yihong Wu](http://www.stat.yale.edu/~yw562/) and [Pengkun Yang](https://sites.google.com/site/pyangece/).

 Comprehensive script
 ---------